-The NIST EPPV is an inspection procedure that provides regulatory officials and other interested parties with the test procedures, enforcement practices, and other tools necessary to monitor and evaluate the pricing practices of retail stores.
+The EPPV is an inspection procedure that provides regulatory officials and other interested parties with the test procedures and recommended enforcement practices to monitor and evaluate the pricing practices of any store.

 - Is it a law or regulation?

-No, the NIST EPPV is an inspection procedure.
-The results of an inspection conducted according to the EPPV must be evaluated for compliance with state or federal laws and regulations.
+No, the EPPV is an inspection procedure.
+The results of an inspection conducted using the EPPV must be evaluated for compliance with State or Federal laws and regulations.

-- Does NIST regulate or enforce pricing accuracy?
+- Does any Federal Agency regulate pricing accuracy?

 Consumers want to be confident that the price at which a product is advertised or displayed is the price they will be charged at the check-out counter.
-The NIST EPPV was developed as a method that regulatory officials and other parties may use to help ensure that consumers are charged the correct price for items they purchase.
+The EPPV was developed as a test procedure that regulatory officials and other parties may use to help ensure that consumers are charged the correct price for items they purchase.

 - How does it work?

-The NIST EPPV applies to all retail stores that sell products, including but not limited to grocery, hardware, general merchandise, drug, automotive supply, convenience, and warehouse club stores.
+Yes, the EPPV can be used in any store that offers and sells products, including but not limited to grocery, hardware, general merchandise, drug, automotive supply, convenience, and warehouse club stores.

-- Does the NIST EPPV allow stores to have pricing errors?
+- Does the EPPV allow stores to have pricing errors?

-- Does this mean stores are allowed to have 2 % of their products incorrectly priced?
+- Does this mean stores can have 2 % of their products priced incorrectly?

 It is unlawful in all States to advertise a price that is not accurate.
 It would be incorrect to interpret the EPPV to mean that stores are allowed to have 2 % of their products incorrectly priced.
-Federal law prohibits "unfair or deceptive acts or practices in or affecting commerce."1 The 2 % error rate established in the NIST EPPV is a guideline to help regulatory officials evaluate whether or not a retail store has good pricing practices.
-This should not be interpreted to mean that any errors found are "acceptable" or do not need to be corrected immediately after they are identified.
+Federal law also prohibits "unfair or deceptive acts or practices in or affecting commerce."1 The error rate in the EPPV is only a guideline to help regulatory officials evaluate whether a store has good pricing practices and must not be interpreted to mean that any error is "acceptable" or that errors do not need to be corrected immediately after they are identified.

 - What does it mean if a store "passes" inspection?

-If a store passes inspection under the NIST EPPV, that means that on that day at least 98 % of the products tested were advertised or displayed at the same price that was charged at the check-out counter.
+If a store passes inspection under the EPPV it only means that at the time of inspection at least 98 % of the product prices verified were advertised or displayed at the same price charged at check-out.

-- Are regulatory agencies required to follow the NIST EPPV?
+- Are regulatory agencies required to follow the EPPV?

 115 U.S.C.
 Sec.
 45(a)(1).